Lamorak: Legend

+Most other variants of the Prose Tristan report on his murder only very briefly; one of the exception is the late manuscript BnF 103 that seems to have been Malory's exact source.
 Arthur learns of the murder and the suspicion falls on the Orkney brothers.
 Lamorak's cousin, named Avarlon in the Post-Vulgate Cycle and Pinel le Savage in Le Morte d'Arthur, later attempts to avenge Lamorak's murder by poisoning Gawain at Queen Guinevere's dinner party.
-However, the poison is accidentally taken by another knight (Gaheris of Carhaix / de Karaheu, unrelated to son of Lot), whose brother Mador de la Porte then blames the queen and demands Arthur to have her executed.
+However, the poison is accidentally taken by Gaheris de Kareheu (unrelated to Gaheris the son of Lot), whose brother Mador de la Porte then blames the queen and demands Arthur to have her executed.
 Guinevere is saved when Lancelot fights Mador as her champion while the sorceress Nimue uncovers the truth behind the incident.

+Lamorat de Listenois

-The Italian La Tavola Ritonda features his uncle named Lamorat de Listenois, a brother of Pellinore.
-He helps Tristan escape from the castle of the lustful fairy enchantress Medea, and is later accidentally killed by Dinadan's father known as the Good Knight Without Fear when the latter mistakes him for his enemy.
+Guiron le Courtois features his uncle named Lamorat de Listenois, a brother of Pellinor de Listenois.
+He adventures with Galehaut and Guiron, and is eventually accidentally killed by Dinadan's father known as the Good Knight Without Fear when the latter mistakes him for his enemy.